Jo-Anne Mason has lived on Anguilla for over 20 years. She creates illustrated children's books and artwork about the Caribbean.

 Born August 17, 1953 in Brooklyn N.Y.

 Jo-Anne and her family left the suburbs of New York when she was ten years old and moved to a farm in Maryland.
 There she went from being a suburbanite to a farm girl and learned all about raising animals and crops.
 The family raised horses and Jo-Anne spend most of her time riding and caring for them.
+If you want to buy term papers online based on the topic of managing horses, you may see the examples at the main page of our site.

 When Jo-Anne made it to high school she was fortunate to have a very good and perceptive art teacher who realized her potential and as they say in the horse world, "let her have her head."
 Jo-Anne was the only student in the large county wide high school to complete 4 years of art training, by her last year she was taking 5 courses of art a day.
 She ended school with her own one man show.